Egypt Exploration in First Grade

 Welcome Back!
 The hallways are once again alive with laughter, chatter, and excitement — and we couldn't be happier to see our students!
 After a refreshing break, it's amazing to watch our school come back to life with smiling faces and eager minds.
 Let’s make it a year to remember — filled with growth, learning, and unforgettable moments.
 Here is to 75 years of McVey!

-about 2 months ago, McVey Elementary School
+3 months ago, McVey Elementary School

 class 1